mosets/docs/upgrade.md

 > **Note**: At this point, you have Mosets Tree 3.0.13 running on Joomla 2.5.

-> If your intention is to migrate your Mosets Tree data to a Joomla 3.4 site running Mosets Tree {{version}}.x, you can follow the [migration instructions]({{version}}/migration) to migrate your existing data from Mosets Tree 3.0.13 site to your new Mosets Tree {{version}} site.
+ If your intention is to migrate your Mosets Tree data to a Joomla 3.6 site running Mosets Tree {{version}}.x, you can follow the [migration instructions]({{version}}/migration-guide) to migrate your existing data from Mosets Tree 3.0.13 site to your new Mosets Tree {{version}} site.
 Once you've completed the migration, head on to [Database Schema Updates]({{version}}/upgrade#db-schema) and execute the queries specified there to bring your newly migrated data up-to-date with Mosets Tree's latest version schema.

 > A couple of notes:
 > - In the migration instruction, you can safely ignore the requirement where you need both sites to be on the same version.
 > - As part of the migration, it mentions that you need to migrate Mosets Tree templates located at this path: `/components/com_mtree/templates/*`.
-You can skip this path so that your new site will use Mosets Tree 3.7's default `kinabalu` template.
+You can skip this path so that your new site will use Mosets Tree 3.9's default `kinabalu` template.
 This is so that you can enjoy some of the new features introduced in Mosets Tree 3.5 and later.

-## Upgrading From 3.0 To 3.7 {#from-30-to-37}
+## Upgrading From 3.0 To 3.9 {#from-30-to-39}
-If you're running Mosets Tree 3.0, you first need to upgrade your Joomla site from Joomla 2.5 to Joomla 3.4.
+If you're running Mosets Tree 3.0, you first need to upgrade your Joomla site from Joomla 2.5 to Joomla 3.6.

-Once you’ve done that, the upgrade from MT 3.0 to 3.7 is again very straightforward, by installing the latest version of Mosets Tree 3.7 package, `pkg_mtree-3.7.x.zip`.
+Once you’ve done that, the upgrade from MT 3.0 to 3.9 is again very straightforward, by installing the latest version of Mosets Tree 3.9 package, `pkg_mtree-3.9.x.zip`.

 The following files are no longer used or have been moved to a new location.
 Remove these files:
 - `/modules/mod_mt_tagcloud/css`
 - `/administrator/components/com_mtree/models/listing.xml`
 - `/language/en-GB/en-GB.fld_mfile.ini`

-## Upgrading To 3.7 {#to-37}
+## Upgrading To {{version}} {#to-39}
-This section shows how you can upgrade Mosets Tree from earlier version of 3.7.x to the latest version.
+This section shows how you can upgrade Mosets Tree from earlier version of 3.9.x to the latest version.

 ### Requirement
 This upgrade requires Joomla!
-3.4 and Mosets Tree 3.7.x.
+3.6 and Mosets Tree 3.9.x.

 ### Full site backup
 It is recommended that you perform a full site backup (files and database) before proceeding with the following upgrade.

 ### Upgrading through Joomla's back-end interface
-The steps to upgrade from Mosets Tree 3.x to the latest version of Mosets Tree 3.7 are the same as installing a new extension.
+The steps to upgrade from Mosets Tree 3.x to the latest version of Mosets Tree 3.9 are the same as installing a new extension.
 This method of upgrading will overwrite all Mosets Tree files including its template files.
 If you have done any template modification, back-up those files before you begin the upgrade.
 Mosets Tree templates files are located at:

 - `/components/com_mtree/templates/kinabalu/`

-1. Download the latest package for Mosets Tree 3.7.x.
-This is the same package you use to install Mosets Tree 3.7 on a new Joomla site, but here, we are going to use this to upgrade your copy of Mosets Tree 3.6.x to 3.7.x.
+1. Download the latest package for Mosets Tree 3.9.x.
+This is the same package you use to install Mosets Tree 3.9 on a new Joomla site, but here, we are going to use this to upgrade your copy of Mosets Tree 3.6.x to 3.9.x.
 2. Log in to your site's back-end and go to:
 	1. Goto "**Extensions -> Extension Manager**"
-	2. Click "**Browse...**" to select "pkg_mtree-3.7.x.zip" from your computer.
+	2. Click "**Browse...**" to select "pkg_mtree-3.9.x.zip" from your computer.
 	3. Click "**Upload & Install**" to start the upgrade.
 	4. If the upgrade is successful, you will see a "_Installing package was successful._" message.
 3. If you have backed up your modified template files prior to the upgrade, restore these files, replacing the ones that have been replace by the upgrade.

 ### Upgrade completed
 If you've reached this point, congratulation.
 Your upgrade has completed.
-You're now running the latest version of Mosets Tree 3.7 on Joomla 3.4.
+You're now running the latest version of Mosets Tree 3.9 on Joomla 3.6.

 ## Database Schema Updates {#db-schema}